spack/spack-tutorial/tutorial_packaging.rst

   $ spack cd mpileaks

-You should now be in the build stage directory since this command moves us to the working directory for the last attempted build.
+You should now be in the appropriate stage directory since this command moves us into the working directory of the last attempted build.

-Now let's ensure the environment is properly set up for us using the ``spack build-env`` command:
+Now let's ensure the environment is properly set up using the ``spack build-env`` command:

 .. code-block:: console